 The name of your medicine is PROTOS.
 The medicine contains the active ingredient strontium ranelate.
 PROTOS does not contain any hormones.

-PROTOS is usually prescribed for osteoporosis.
+PROTOS is usually prescribed for severe (established) osteoporosis.
 Osteoporosis is a disease of older people.

 PROTOS is not recommended for children, or pregnant women.